asmodeus812/nvim-fuzzymatch/README.md

 ## Quickstart

+Start using this picker instance, `it is recommended that you remember and use the instance you have created`, if you wish to open/close/hide the picker just re-use the instance methods, instead of making - calling Picker.new every time you wish to create the same type of picker with the same context value. `Creating a new picker should be reserved for creating unique pickers`.

+Reusing the same picker instance is important as it allows the picker to retain its state, and if the context has changed since the last time it was opened, the content stream will be re-run with the new context values.
+Regardless of whether the picker was closed or hidden, when the picker is re-opened the context will be re-evaluated and if it has changed the content stream will be re-run.

 `TDDR;` To start using the picker simply require the picker and select modules those are going to be enough for you to create pretty much any type of picker you can imagine.
 Lets see a few examples

-Start using this picker instance, it is recommended that you remember and use the instance you have created, if you wish to open/close/hide the picker just re-use the instance methods, instead of making - calling Picker.new every time you wish to create the same type of picker.
-Creating a new picker should be reserved for creating unique pickers.

-### Simple list
+### Static table

 ```lua
 -- here is a very basic example that simply provides a list of static string items and prints out the current user selection on confirm, use